ehsanyousefzadehasl/ISwED/README.md

 Final comparison of the methods:
 ![comparison](images/results%20on%20city%20dataset.webp)

+## Image Segmentation Datasets
+The datasets for this task:
+1. **The Cambridge driving labeled Video databases (CamVids) (our focus for this mini-project)**
+2. The Cityscapes Dataset
+3. PASCAL Visual Object Classes (PASCAL VOC)
+4. Common Objects in COntext — Coco Dataset

 ## Evaluation Metrics
 1. **Pixel Accuracy (PA)**: Ratio of pixels properly classified, divided by the total number of pixels.
 If we have K foreground classes with background. **p<sub>ij** is the number of pixels of class i predicted as belonging to class j.